 This course is an introduction to weld procedure development.
 The focus is on documentation of procedure qualification and writing weld procedures.
 Lab work will include, but is not limited to, creating procedures for robotic and laser welding.
-(Prerequisites: WELD 1034; Co-requisites: WELD 2006, WELD 2100, WELD 2110, WELD 2130, WELD 2140, and WELD 2150) (0 credits lecture/1 credit lab)
+(Prerequisites: Must be accepted into the one of the following programs: Robotic and Laser Welding AAS or certificate; Co-requisites: WELD 2006, WELD 2100, WELD 2110, WELD 2130, WELD 2140, and WELD 2150) (0 credits lecture/1 credit lab)